 - Be truthful about your house.
 If there is an issue, you are required to disclose it.

-Between 1995 and 2015, there were more than 500 thousand homes sold in the U.S., and yours can add to this number in the coming years.
+Over 61 million existing homes were sold in 2017.
+Yours can be next.
 Selling your house can be difficult emotionally as you have spent a great deal of time in your home and have made countless memories there.
 However, through following the above hints and tips, you can ensure you will show your home off in the greatest light, as well as get the best price possible.